telltaleatheist/clippy/CLIPCHIMP_BACKEND_PLAN.md

 ## Executive Summary

 ### Project Overview
-ClipChimp is a refactored version of Clippy with a new Angular frontend and streamlined NestJS backend.
+ClipChimp is a refactored version of ClipChimp with a new Angular frontend and streamlined NestJS backend.
 The system uses an **outcome-based architecture** where the database tracks "what has been done to videos" rather than "what work is in progress."

 ### Key Design Principles
 - **Outcome-Based Storage**: Database tracks video states (has_transcript, has_analysis, etc.), not processing tasks